 The smartphone market in the United Kingdom grew drastically over the past two decades.
 With roughly 80 million mobile cellular subscriptions, the UK smartphone market is forecast to generate revenues of over 12 billion British pounds by 2027.
 In 2021, 98 percent of British aged between 16 and 24 owned a smartphone, as did 69 percent of those over 65 years old.

 Apple and Samsung are the clear market leaders, with the UK taking a particular shine to the Apple iPhone.
-Apple held up to a 49 percent share of the market in December 2019, ahead of the 29.46 percent Samsung maintained.
-The market shows a fairly even split between Apple and Android devices, with 50.07 percent of active devices running iOS, 49.56 percent running Android.
-The slender slice of the market that remains is taken up by BlackBerry OS and Windows Phone.
+Apple held over 50 percent share of the smartphone market in 2021, ahead of the 28 percent Samsung maintained.
+The operating system market shows a fairly even split between Apple and Android devices, with roughly 50 percent of active devices running iOS, and 48.5 percent running Android.
+The Android operating system runs on a large range of devices from a variety of manufacturers.

 Apps remain a key attraction for smartphone users

 Smartphones go well beyond a standard feature phone, due to their ability to run apps that take advantage of the phone’s computing power, internet connectivity, cameras, and GPS capability.
 In terms of downloads, Asda Rewards was the leading iPhone app as of September 2022, followed by the new BeReal and the shopping app Vinted.
 Similarly, Asda Rewards was also the most downloaded app on the Google Play Store, along with Stumble Guys and TikTok.
 By contrast, in the same period, Tinder was the highest-grossing iPhone app, while Coin Master was the most profitable Android app.